iTwin/bis-schemas/Domains/2-DisciplinePhysical/ElectricDistribution/design.md

 #### `edist:AnchorAssembly`

-Subclass of `psrp:Foundation` (ground-embedded support).
+Subclass of `psrp:AnchorCage` (`AnchorCage → UndergroundStructure → Structure`).
 Associated to the pole, not a subtype of `PoleAttachment` (anchors are ground-mounted, not pole-mounted).

 | BIS Property | UPM Field | Type | Description |